csf-dev/CSF.ORM/README.md

 Person myPerson = GetMyPerson();
 Employee myEmployee = GetMyEmployee();

-// If the two objects have the same identity,
+// If the two objects have the same identity value then this will be true.
-// because they share the same base entity, they
-// are considered identity-equal. bool personAndEmployeeAreSame = myPerson.IdentityEquals(myEmployee);
+// This is because they share the same base entity type. bool personAndEmployeeAreSame = myPerson.IdentityEquals(myEmployee);

 // Compared with:
 Animal myAnimal = GetMyAnimal();
 Employee myEmployee = GetMyEmployee();

-// This will NEVER be true, regardless of the identity values bool animalAndEmployeeAreSame = myAnimal.IdentityEquals(myEmployee);
+// This will NEVER be true, regardless of the identity values. bool animalAndEmployeeAreSame = myAnimal.IdentityEquals(myEmployee);

 ```